fdibartolo/jets-movies-api-example/README.md

 `$ jets movies_api:aws_deploy`

-The first time you deploy, you might be prompted with the question '_Is it okay to send your gem data to Lambdagems?
-(Y/n)? _'.
+The first time you deploy, you might be prompted with the question _'Is it okay to send your gem data to Lambdagems?
+(Y/n)? '_.
 The answer is up to you, and it will be remembered for future deployments.
 If you want to ever switch this decision back and forth, you can use the `JETS_AGREE` env var, by setting it to either '_yes_' or '_no_'.
 You can learn more about [Lambda Gems](https://rubyonjets.com/docs/lambdagems/) on the official docs.

 #### Destroying the aws infra resources